nadrane/blog/source/_posts/using-jq-to-effortlessly-ingest-newline-delimited-JSON-into-postgres.md

 <!-- more -->

-## Download 250000 Hacker News Comments
+## Downloading 250000 Hacker News Comments

 Let's say we want to download all of the [Hacker News](https://news.ycombinator.com/) comments from the month of May.
 A line-delimited JSON file is available from [pushshift](https://files.pushshift.io/hackernews/HNI_2018-05.bz2).
 Fetching and decompressing the file is simple: